SuperOfficeDocs/superoffice-docs/docs/identity-management/single-sign-on/onsite-sso.md

 1. Configure the installation as SSO.

-2. Make sure the [symmetricKey and symmetricSecret values are the same between SuperOffice Web and Customer Service config files][1]
+2. Make sure the [SymmetricKey and SymmetricSecret values][1] are the same between SuperOffice Web and Customer Service config files.

 3. Add a [CustomerService section][2] in the `SuperOffice` section group: